 Freedom of Movement

 - Saddle style seating encourages the entire upper body to move more freely than a traditional chair.
 In the absence of side or back constraints users are able to freely lean, stretch, and arch as they wish.
-This freedom translates into improved back mobility as it remains in constant flex.
+This freedom translates into improved back mobility.
 The upward stance of this style of seat also increases alertness as the entire body becomes involved in the sitting experience.